EspressoSystems/espresso/validator/README.md

 information it needs to provide in order to run the query service.

 ## Running with a keystore
-By default, one of the validator nodes in the demo will automatically generate transactions to propose to the other nodes.
-But the demo can also be driven by a keystore, running externally to all of the nodes.
+`espresso-validator` will not automatically generate transactions.
+Instead, transaction generation is driven by a keystore, running externally to all of the nodes.

 To use a keystore with the demo, first generate a key pair for the keystore by logging into the CLI (`wallet-cli`) and generating a key (`gen_key sending`).
 Next,